jayzheng98/jayzheng98.github.io/_pages/about.md

 * To be more specific, my current research interest is in **Anomaly Detection** and **Wireless Communication Security**.

-* Before that, I was an undergraduate student majoring in **Network Engineering** at Southwest Jiaotong University.
+* Before that, I was an undergraduate student majoring in **Network Engineering** at SWJTU.
 My interest at that time mainly focused on the **Embedded System** developing.
 I am in the top 14% of my major and have obtained the **Postgraduate Recommendation** to study for master degree without attending the exam.

 * To learn more about me, you can have a view of my CV page [here](/cv).